SeanDS/dump-lotus/README.md

 4. Run the import with `wp import --path=/path/to/wordpress/base/directory --url=https://url/for/blog/ /path/to/wp.xml --authors=create --user=your-username --debug`, replacing `your-username` with the username of the network admin account you created the WordPress network site with.
 5. Remove `define('ALLOW_UNFILTERED_UPLOADS', true);` from `wp-config.php`.
-6. Remove edits to `wordpress-importer`
+6. Remove edits to `wordpress-importer`.
-7. Rebuild cross-references:
+7. Rebuild cross-references and term counts:
   - Open an interactive PHP shell by running `wp shell --path=/path/to/wp/installation --url=https://example.com/blog-name/ --debug`
-  - Type `global $ssl_alp;`
+  - Type `global $ssl_alp;` then enter
-  - Type `$ssl_alp->references->rebuild_references();`
+  - Type `$ssl_alp->references->rebuild_references();` then enter
   - Wait until complete (will take many minutes).
 Upon completion the command will return `NULL`.
-8. Rebuild term counts: `wp term recount ssl_alp_coauthor --path=/path/to/wp/installation --url=https://example.com/blog-name/`
+  - Type: `wp term recount ssl_alp_coauthor --path=/path/to/wp/installation --url=https://example.com/blog-name/`
+    then enter
+  - Wait until complete.
+This shouldn't take long.
-9. Disable the WordPress Importer plugin.
+8. Disable the WordPress Importer plugin.
-10. Delete the media hosted on the temporary URL (WordPress has now copied this to its own directory).
+9. Delete the media hosted on the temporary URL (WordPress has now copied this to its own directory).

 ## Users
-Lotus Notes users are created by the import script but not automatically added to the blog.
-You **must** add every user to the blog using the WordPress network admin screen, otherwise the author list on the blog will not be complete and it will not be possible to merge the imported Lotus Notes users with WordPress accounts.

-### Adding users to the blog
-Once the site is imported, you probably want to merge the users created by the import script with real network users.
-This must be done from the WordPress network admin screen.

-1. Add all users that exist in the Lotus Notes logbook to the new blog (using the network admin).
-Skip sending the confirmation email otherwise the user will not be added until they click a link in their email.
-2. Add all WordPress users that will have the Lotus Notes users merged to the blog too.
-3. Use the network admin page to individually merge the Lotus Notes account into its corresponding WordPress acount.
-This is done by clicking "Delete" under the Lotus Notes user account on the network admin user list, then choosing to attribute their posts to the target WordPress user.
+Users are created by the import script, but these users are only present on each blog (e.g. prototype).
+For users that are members of many sites, it is desirable to merge the various users created across the network into one user.

+Manual method for users without many posts:

+1. Ensure the account you wish to use for the person is present *on the network admin user screen*.
+   This means you should either:
+    - Pick an existing network account to use,
+    - Create a new network user account,
+    - Or use e.g. an LDAP plugin to create an authenticated user.
+   The account *must* exist, and *must* be a *network* user (i.e. present on the network user page) before proceeding.
+This account is referred to as the "master" account.
+2. Add the master account to a blog where the person has posts, by going to the blog's user admin page and using "Add existing user" to find and add the master account.
+3. From the *network admin user screen*, find the *blog user account* created by the import process that is to have its posts merged into the master account, and click "Delete".
+4. On the next page, you will be asked "What should be done with the content owned by [xxx]?".
+Under the site, you should select "Attribute all content to" and choose the master account created above.
+5. Click "Confirm Deletion".
+This will take a long time (many minutes) for users with lots of posts.

+Alternatively, the process can be achieved with wP-CLI, which is better for users with many posts where there is a risk the HTTP request might timeout.
+This must be done in two parts as WP-CLI does not allow users to be deleted from the network with their posts reassigned at the same time.

+1. Follow steps 1 and 2 above.
+2. Look up the user ID of the master user, e.g. by hovering over the user URL in the network user list.
+3. In a terminal on the web server, run `wp user delete [username] --reassign=[master-user-id] --url=https://example.com/blog-name/` and press enter.
+This will reassign the posts of `[username]` on the blog to the master user.
+4. Delete the now unused blog user from the whole network by running `wp user delete [username] --network`.
+   You will be asked for confirmation; type "y" for yes.

 ## Lotus Notes quirks
 Some Lotus Notes quirks that must be kept in mind by the user: